Alfonso Giacomo Gaspare Corti

 Alfonso Giacomo Gaspare Corti (15 June 1822 – 2 October 1876) was an Italian anatomist.
-He born at Gambarana, near Pavia in 1822.
+He was born in Gambarana, near Pavia in 1822.

 Education

 A famous friend of Corti's father, Antonio Scarpa, may have kindled his boyhood interest in anatomy and medicine.
-As a medical student he enrolled first at the University of Pavia.
-Corti's favorite study there was microanatomy with Bartolomeo Panizza and Mario Rusconi.
+As a medical student, he enrolled first at the University of Pavia.
+Corti's favourite study there was microanatomy with Bartolomeo Panizza and Mario Rusconi.
 In 1845, against paternal wishes, Corti moved to Vienna to complete his medical studies and to work in the anatomical institute of Joseph Hirtl.
-There he received the degree in medicine in 1847 under the supervision of professor Hyrtl, with a thesis on the bloodstream system of a reptile.
+There, he received the degree in medicine in 1847 under the supervision of professor Hyrtl, with a thesis on the bloodstream system of a reptile.